enamourous/tp/docs/UserGuide.md

 Format: `listarchived`

 * Displays a list of archived members
-* Any argument will be disregarded in the command
+* Any argument will be disregarded in the command and will return an error.

 ---